-1 Safety 1.1 Some residents within the village feel there should be an increased police presence within the village.
-1.1 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to the NSW Police Proce for an increased police presence.
-1.2 There needs to be a defibrillator somewhere in the town accessible to residents - preferably in the hotel or adjacent to the Log Cabin Hall 1.2 Council should work with the Log Cabin Committee to secure preferably in the hotel or adjacent to the Log Cabin Hall 1.2 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to public transport options for the village are limited and this creates challenges for residents needing to access higher order services and facilities in Cowra and other neerby centres.
-Whils there is a bus that services the village, the timetable could be more flexible and accommodating of resident needs.
-2.1 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to public transport previders.
-1.2 Non-going 2 Travel 2.1 Public transport options for the village are limited and this creates challenges for residents needing to access higher order services and other needy.
-2.1 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to public transport previders.
-2.1 On-going 3 Services 3.1 The village community purpe visits as wells a mobile preschool.
-These services are well utilised FRAME preferably in the hotel or adjacent to the Log Cabin Hall funding for a defibrillator.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Safety 1.1 Some residents within the village feel there should be an increased police presence within the village.
+1.1 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to the NSW Police Force for an increased police presence.
+1.1 On-going 1.2 There needs to be a defibrillator somewhere in the town accessible to residents - preferably in the hotel or adjacent to the Log Cabin Hall 1.2 Council should work with the Log Cabin Committee to secure funding for a defibrillator.
+1.2 Short term (0-5 years).
 2 Travel 2.1 Public transport options for the village are limited and this creates challenges for residents needing to access higher order services and facilities in Cowra and other nearby centres.
 Whilst there is a bus that services the village, the timetable could be more flexible and accommodating of resident needs.
-2.1 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to public transport opublic transport opublic transport opublic transport opublic transport opublic transport providers.
-3.1 The village community benefits from a number of different health and community-based services including a school dentist, weekly pharmaceutical deliveries, and weekly community nurse visits as well as a mobile pre-school.
-These services are well willised by residents from within the village and wider farming districts and all efforts should be given to retaining these services and / or increasing the availability of other 3.1 Council is in support of this initiative and encourages the communities behalf if necessary.
-3.1 On-going residents needing to access higher order services and facilities in Cowra and other nearby centres.
-Whilst there is a bus that services the village, the timetable could be more flexible and accommodating of resident needs. advocate on behalf of the village community to public transport providers.
-3 Services 3.1 The village community benefits from a number of different health and community-based services including a school dentist, weekly pharmaceutical deliveries, and utilised by residents from within the village and wider farming districts and all efforts should be given to retaining these services and / or increasing the availability of other 3.1 Council is in support of this initiative and encourages the communities behalf if necessary.
-3.1 On-going years). based services including a school dentist, weekly pharmaceutical deliveries, and weekly community nurse visits as well as a mobile pre-school.
-These services are well utilised by residents from within the village and wider farming districts and all efforts should be given to retaining these services and / or increasing the availability of other 4.1 SES 4.1 Some residents were not clear on the designated landing area for the emergency helicopter and felt a specific Helipad was needed.
+2.1 Council has limited capacity to address this issue, other than to advocate on behalf of the village community to public transport providers.
+2.1 On-going 3 Services 3.1 The village community benefits from a number of different health and community-based services including a school dentist, weekly pharmaceutical deliveries, and weekly community nurse visits as well as a mobile pre-school.
+These services are well utilised by residents from within the village and wider farming districts and all efforts should be given to retaining these services and / or increasing the availability of other services within the village.
+3.1 Council is in support of this initiative and encourages the community to liaise directly with the relevant service providers.
+Council can assist in advocating on the communities behalf if necessary.
+3.1 On-going 4 SES 4.1 Some residents were not clear on the designated landing area for the emergency helicopter and felt a specific Helipad was needed.
 There was some consideration as to whether the school grounds or the country club was the designated location.
-4.1 No action require a specific planning response from Council.
+4.1 It is understood that there is a dedicated helicopter landing area however the dedication of an area for emergency services vehicles (including helicopters) does not require a specific planning response from Council.
 If required, Council can request clarification on current arrangements from relevant authorities.
-New SES facilities have received grant funding for Gooloogong and are underway. red at this stage.
+New SES facilities have received grant funding for Gooloogong and are underway.
+4.1 No action required at this stage.